 Q: Tell us about your studio setup.

-A: I work out of many studios, but do most of my mixing in my home studio.
+A: I work out of a few studios in vancouver (case dependant), but do most of the detail work from own studio.
 I have a hybrid system running Pro Tools HD and sum through a summing mixer with Apogee Symphony converters.
 I utilize a variety of outboard gear, Chandler Curve Bender, Neve 1073s, 1176s, and Avalon 737SP's to name a few.
 I generally use plugins from UAD, Massey, Waves, Sound Toys, Brainworx, and Avid.
-I monitor through DyneAudio LYD-7, Adam A7X, and Grado RS1e.
+If it sounds good, I use it.

 Q: Analog or digital and why?